Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 Configuring more users
 ----------------------

-After you tested the login with the original user and everything worked as expected you can, if you wish to, configure u2f login for other users.
+After you tested the login with the original user and everything worked as expected, you can, if you wish to, configure u2f login for other users.
 To do so, ``pamu2fcfg`` takes the ``-u <username>`` option, the output can be appended to the ``u2f_keys`` file like this: